-GST Council: It’s roles, Powers & matters discussed in recent past meetings.
-The Constitution (One Hundred and Twenty-second Amendment) Bill, 2016, for introduction of Goods and Services Tax (GST) in the country was accorded assent by the President on 8th September, 2016, and the same has been notified as the Constitution (One Hundred and First Amendment) Act, 2016.
-As per Article 279A (1) of the amended Constitution, the GST Council has to be constituted by the President within 60 days of the commencement of Article 279A.
+GST Council: According to Article 279A of the Constitution, the GST Council has to be constituted by the President within 60 days of the commencement of Article 279A.
 The notification for bringing into force Article 279A with effect from 12th September, 2016 was issued on 10th September, 2016.
-As per Article 279A of the amended Constitution, the GST Council will be a joint forum of the Centre and the States

 GST Council is the main decision-making body that has been formed to finalize the design of GST.
 This governing body of GST comprises of Union Finance Minister – Arun Jaitley, who is the Chairman of the council, the Minister of State (Revenue) and the State Finance/ Taxation Ministers.
 The duty of the Council is to make recommendations to the Union and the States.
 It has been provided in the Constitution (one hundred and first amendment) Act, 2016 that the GST Council, in its discharge of various functions, shall be guided by the need for a harmonized structure of GST and for the development of a harmonized national market for goods and services.